Birth injury and trauma claims

-Our team of lawyers represent clients looking to make birth injury compensation claims for birth trauma or birth mismanagement.
+Our team of medical negligence lawyers represent clients looking to make birth injury compensation claims for birth trauma or birth mismanagement.
 Our solicitors advise parents on negligence suffered during pregnancy, labour and birth.

 Our cases include Daniel Kunigiskis who died aged just four days after errors made at Warwick Hospital during the baby’s delivery.
 The family received a five-figure settlement and an apology from the NHS trust.